solodev/cloud-documentation/src/services/Add Service/index.md

 **Name** | **Description**
 :--- | ---
-Buy Now | Click this button to go one step further to completing your purchase.
+Buy Now | Click this button to go one step further to complete the purchase.

 <img src="../../../images/addservice3.jpg" alt="addservice3" style="width: 100%; display: block"></a>

 **Name** | **Description**
 :--- | ---
-Choose Add-Ons | Enter add-ons number, if needed.
+Choose Add-Ons | Enter the number of the add-ons, if needed.
-Complete Purchase | Click this button to complete your purchase.
+Complete Purchase | Click this button to complete the purchase.

 <img src="../../../images/addservice4.jpg" alt="addservice4" style="width: 100%; display: block"></a>